Discretization of Springer fibers

+(a) $\bF_b\sub\bF_{\s(b)}$. \nl This seems to be an equality in many (but not all) cases.
 Assume for example that $G$ is of type $E_8$ and $e$ is such that $\bF=S_5$.
-In this case the subgroups $\{\bF_X;X\in\ce_e\}$ of $\bF$ are exactly the conjugates of the subgroups in $\cf_e$ (a result of \cite{\DLP}); we expect that in this case (c) is an equality.
+In this case the subgroups $\{\bF_\x;\x\in\Xi_e\}$ of $\bF$ are exactly the conjugates of the subgroups in $\cf_e$ (a result of \cite{DLP}); we expect that in this case (a) is an equality.

-Assume now that $G$ is of type $E_8$ and $e$ is of type $E_8(b_6)$ (notation as in \cite{\CA, p.407}).
-In this case we have $\bF=S_3$ and $\bF_{\a(b)}$ is one of the subgroups $S_2,S_3$ or a cyclic group of order $3$ of $S_3$ (this can be deduced from \cite{\DLP, 4.1}); if $\bF_{\a(b)}$ is cyclic of order $3$, we expect to have $\bF_b=\{1\}$ so that (c) is not an equality.
+Assume now that $G$ is of type $E_8$ and $e$ is of type $E_8(b_6)$ (notation as in \cite{CA, p.407}).
+In this case we have $\bF=S_3$ and for $\x\in \Xi_e$, $\bF_\x$ is one of the subgroups $S_2,S_3$ or a cyclic group of order $3$ of $S_3$ (this can be deduced from \cite{DLP, 4.1}); if in (a), $\bF_{\s(b)}$ is cyclic of order $3$, we expect to have $\bF_b=\{1\}$ so that (a) is not an equality.

+\head 3.
+The bijection 0.3(a); an example\endhead \subhead 3.1\endsubhead In this section we consider the example where $G$ is of type $G_2$ and that $e$ is a subregular nilpotent element.
+Let $W$ be as in 0.1.
+The simple reflections in $W$ are $s_0,s_1,s_2$ where $s_0s_1$ has order $3$, $s_1s_2$ has order $6$ and $s_0s_2=s_2s_0$.
+In this case $c$ is the two-sided cell of $W$ containing $s_0,s_1,s_2$.
+It is known \cite{L83} that $c$ consists of all non-identity elements of $W$ with a unique reduced expression.
+We write $i_1i_2i_3\do$ instead of $s_{i_1}s_{i_2}s_{i_3}\do$.
+The elements of $c$ are

+Note the apparition of two Coxeter graph of affine type $E_7$ and one of affine type $D_6$.
+We write the elements of $\BB_e$ as $[0],[1],[2],[2'],[2'']$. where the action of $F=\bF=S_3$ on $\BB_e$ keeps $[0]$ and $[1]$ fixed and permutes cyclically $[2],[2'],[2'']$.
+The irreducible representations of $S_3$ are denoted by $1,r,\e$ where $r$ is $2$-dimensional and $\e$ is the sign.
+The irreducible representations of $S_2$ are denoted by $1,\e$ where $\e$ is the sign.
+The unit repesentation of $S_1$ is denoted by $1$.
+The elements of $c$ correspond to the irreducible $F$-vector bundles on $\BB_e\T\BB_e$ (up to isomorphism) which appear in the same position in the following list.

+Here a symbol $([?][?];?)$ represents a vector bundle on $\BB_e\T\BB_e$: the first two components give a point in the support of the vector bundle, the third component is the representation of the stabilizer of that point in the fibre at that point.